 - UNDERSTAND JUSTICE: Part of the reason the law exists is because reasonable minds can disagree on just about anything, including the definition of ‘justice’.
 Without the general idea of a fair, impartial hearing based on facts and truth, however, the law would just be a glorified rule book.
 Imperfect as it is, the idea of justice is a concept that binds society together and feeds a deep human need for rationality, fairness, and order.
 The core motivation for many lawyers is to pursue ‘justice’, and that’s not something an algorithm could ever understand.

 - NAVIGATE POLITICS: The law is a human construct, and it is written, interpreted, enforced, and even manipulated by millions of flawed human beings engaged in an endless series of power struggles, all of which serve as the backdrop for the administration and adjudication of justice.
-Even the smallest towns can have Shakespearian levels of personal intrigue between law enforcement, attorneys, politicians, and the court.
+Even the smallest towns can have Shakespearian levels of personal intrigue between law enforcement, lawyers, politicians, and the court.
 Good lawyers understand the human forces at play in their communities and take them into account in their work.
 A computer algorithm can’t understand a community any more than it can understand what is going on in House of Cards.

 - TELL A STORY: Yes, so-called ‘deep-learning’ algorithms can manipulate elements of character and plot to create something that reads like a story.
 What an algorithm can’t do is build a narrative from scratch that uses facts, ideas, symbols, and metaphors to communicate abstract concepts or appeal to a human being’s sense of right and wrong.
 Nor can an algorithm change the order and presentation of a story’s details to appeal to different audiences.
 Good lawyers are powerful, persuasive storytellers, and their skill in this area is not something an algorithm will be able to replicate anytime soon, if ever.